 Dana Al Fardan

-Dana Al Fardan is Qatar’s leading contemporary composer, a musician, songwriter, and symphonic artist.
+Dana Al Fardan is Qatar’s leading contemporary composer, musician, songwriter, and symphonic artist.
 She is the official composer for Qatar Airways and her first West End musical, Broken Wings, had sold-out shows in London and came to Doha last November.

 Over two million people a month listen to this music, which uses the distinctive Arabic rebaba instrument, and Dana is one of the most widely listened to composers in the Middle East.